larsks/blog.oddbit.com-posts/2014-10-22-building-docker-images-with-pu.md

     COPY dummy_service /usr/share/puppet/modules/dummy_service

-And I modified the `Dockerfile` for my ssh image to look like this:
+I modified the `Dockerfile` for my ssh image to look like this:

     FROM larsks/rdo-puppet-base